busera/proto__readability_optimizer/README.md

 ## Overview

-Readability Optimiser is a tool designed to help authors improve the readability of their texts, particularly for internal audit reports and investigation reports.
-It uses various readability tests and analyses to provide insights and suggestions for enhancing text clarity and comprehension.
+Readability Optimiser is a prototype tool designed to help authors improve the readability of their texts, particularly for internal audit reports and investigation reports.
+This project was one of my first endeavors as preparation for my upcoming Masters in Applied Data Science (MADS) at the University of Michigan.

+The prototype developed here later served as the foundation for establishing an in-house solution.
+This solution was expanded to import the audit report template and analyze all observation paragraphs for their readability, demonstrating the practical application and scalability of the initial concept.

+The tool uses various readability tests and analyses to provide insights and suggestions for enhancing text clarity and comprehension.
+It serves as both a learning exercise in applied data science and a practical tool for improving written communication in professional settings.

 ## Features